wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.4.6 =
+= 1.4.7 =

-Important update with several bugfixes and improvements
+Bugfix release with improvements to international date displays and site email functions

 == Using the Plugin ==